exercism/c/docs/CONTRIBUTING.md

 Help us keep exercism welcoming.
 Please read and abide by the [Code of Conduct](https://github.com/exercism/exercism.io/blob/master/CODE_OF_CONDUCT.md).

+## Git Workflow

+1. Fork and clone.
+2. Add this repository as a new remote to your clone: `git remote add upstream https://github.com/exercism/c.git`
+3. Create a new branch: `git checkout -b name-of-branch`
+4. Commit and push as usual on your new branch
+5. When you're ready to submit a pull request, rebase your branch onto the upstream master so that you can resolve any conflicts: `git fetch upstream && git rebase upstream/master` You may need to push up to your branch using `--force` after resolving conflicts.
+6. When you've got everything ready, push up to your branch and create the pull request as outlined below.

 ## Issues

 We keep track of bugs, enhancements and support requests in the repository using GitHub [issues](https://github.com/exercism/c/issues).